THE HOMEOWNER PAINTING LIKE A PRO

 I once wanted to be a professional artist.
 I can draw someone’s face and make it look just like them.
 I can paint a street scene or wooded pathway just from memory.
 Houses, buildings, people, vehicles, trees, desert scenes, and likenesses of statues.
 I have been there and done that.
 Commercial art was my goal when I was in college.
-It didn’t pan out.
+Unfortunately, it didn’t pan out.

 Art teachers can be very critical and discouraging.
 They look for a particular style and certain characteristics from each student.
 One would give me very good grades and another one not so much.
 It’s a very subjective business.

-Turning Talents Elsewhere
+Turning My Talents Elsewhere

 I eventually decided to turn my talents elsewhere.
 Painting homes and apartments became a source of income for me when I was in school.
 I had to teach myself how to do it well so that the customer would pay me when I was done.

-Since most of what I have learned in the construction business was self taught, I had to learn tricks that worked for me but maybe not someone else.
+Since most of what I have learned in the construction business was self-taught, I had to learn tricks that worked for me but maybe not someone else.
 That was true for carpentry, plumbing, electrical work, and painting.

 Painting a wall, spraying a cabinet, staining a piece of wood, they all involve certain techniques for success.
-Your can be trained by a mentor as well as study techniques from instructional materials.
-Or you can learn by trail and error, like I did.
+You can be trained by a mentor as well as study techniques from instructional materials.
+Or you can learn by trial and error, like I did.
 This blog will allow me to give some of my tips to make you a better painter.
 Take them as you will as they will be short and to the point.

 To Get A Professional Look